Rello/audioplayer/README.md

 - Search integration

 ### Supported Formats
-MP3, MP4, Ogg Vorbis, Opus, and Waveform Audio.
+FLAC, MP3, MP4, Ogg Vorbis, Opus, and Waveform Audio.
+Playing the formats supported by Audio Player depends on the browser.
 [Read more …](https://github.com/rello/audioplayer/wiki/audio-files-and-mime-types)

 ### Supported Browsers
 Latest versions of Chrome, Firefox, and Safari.
 Mobile browsers may be restricted in functionality and handling.